 6. Dealing with Availability and Cost of Labor

 You will, in fact, need to make changes that attract a new and young labor force, reduce and curb redundancy of labor, and introduce measures such as flexible working hours.
-All these changes can help you keep a motivated and hence more productive workforce.
+All these changes can help you keep a motivated and, hence, more productive workforce.

 7. Managing the Never-Ending Data with the Growing Pressure of Multiple Delivery Channels

 Managing data manually can be an uphill task with a high error rate.
 By adopting warehouse technology with data-mining capabilities, data can be managed easily and effectively.
-The supply chain produces a large amount of data that first needs to be collected and then analyzed.
+The supply chain produces a large amount of data that needs to be collected and then analyzed.

 Also, there needs to be the ability to track the goods throughout the supply chain 24/7.
-All this combined with the multiplicity of delivery channels that are an integral part of logistics makes it a herculean task for small- and medium-business warehousing managers.
+All this, combined with the multiplicity of delivery channels that are an integral part of logistics, makes it a herculean task for small- and medium-business warehousing managers.

 Warehouse management systems could be the answer to this quandary.